 The three primary organizations are:

-- European Directorate for the Quality of Medicines (EDQM) - responsible for the European Pharmacopeia (Ph Eur) monographs.
+- European Directorate for the Quality of Medicines (EDQM) - responsible for the European Pharmacopoeia (Ph Eur) monographs.
 See EU monograph CO2.

-- United States Pharmacopeial Convention - responsible for the US Pharmacopoeia (USP.
+- United States Pharmacopeial Convention - responsible for the US Pharmacopeia (USP).
 See USP CO2 momograph.

 - Ministry of Health and Welfare - responsible for the Japanese Pharmacopoeia (JP).
-Comparison of European, US, and Japanese Pharmacopeia of Medicinal Gases.
+Comparison of European, US, and Japanese Pharmacopoeia of Medicinal Gases.